-Overall, the cabin of the Vauxhall Movano is not as smart as the cabins of the smaller vans from the PSA Group and not as good as the sector-leading Mercedes Sprinter and VW Crafter cabins so there is some room for the Movano van to improve further, however, it is still a decent interior you shouldn't be disappointed with.
+Overall, the cabin of the Vauxhall Movano is not as smart as the cabins of the smaller vans from the PSA Group and not as good as the sector-leading Mercedes Sprinter and VW Crafter cabins, however, for the price you pay, it is still a decent interior and gets the job done.

 Vauxhall Movano 2020 standard equipment:

 - Blind-spot mirror in the passenger sun visor

 - Wide-angle door mirror on the driver’s side